jhein1892/c_contact_management/README.md

 ## Limitations
 The program has several limitations that should be addressed in a more robust contact management system:

-The program does not provide any validation of input data The program does not persist the contact list between runs The program does not provide any sorting or filtering of the contact list
+The program does not persist the contact list between runs The program does not provide any sorting or filtering of the contact list

-Despite these limitations, the program serves as a simple example of how linked lists can be used to manage data in a program.